KyleDOwens/Understanding_Cryptography/README.md

-This repository contains the exercises and cryptographic scheme/primitive implementations from the textbook "Understanding Cryptography" by Christof Paar's, Jan Pelzl's, and Tim Güneysu.
+This repository contains implementations of cryptographic scheme/primitives.
+They follow the logic outlined in the textbook "Understanding Cryptography" by Christof Paar, Jan Pelzl, and Tim Güneysu.

-These implementations are **NOT** written with the user in mind, nor are they secure, nor are they effecient.
-These implementations should not be used for any reason, they are only to help me learn and gain a deeper unstanding of the material.
+These implementations are **NOT** written to be used as a tool, nor are they secure, nor are they efficient.
+These implementations should not be used for any reason.
+These are only to help me learn, take notes, and gain a deeper unstanding of the material.

 Schemes implemented:
 ```